 - Chalk Paint (you may not need)

 - Wipe On Poly

 - Scissors/Paper Cutter

 - Small Hammer

 - Embroidery Floss

-One of the wooden heart’s edges had paint that wouldn’t come off and I didn’t want to keep sanding because I was beginning to change the shape yet the paint wasn’t going anywhere.
+One of the wooden heart’s edges had paint that wouldn’t come off and I didn’t want to keep sanding because I was beginning to change the shape of the heart itself, yet the paint wasn’t going anywhere.
 I meant to try removing it with a stiff bristle brush or steel wool but, forgot.
 I dealt with it later with paint.

 I didn’t mind the divots in the wood but, some were deeper than others.
 I used wood filler across just one time and didn’t worry if they were still noticeable later which they were.

 I will tell you no matter what the wood filler container says, at least the ones I’ve tried, about taking stain hasn’t always been the case.
 If staining, the patches are sometimes still noticeable with some more than others.